dustyshaw/StudyNest/README.md

 - [ ] Edit module assignment
 - [ ] Be able to update time spent on assignment
 - [ ] Link to assignment resources
-- [ ] Make sure other users can't see private courses

 **Points for this week**
 12 pts - Technology: 4+ generic layout components